dapr/docs/daprdocs/content/en/operations/components/setup-pubsub/setup-pubsub-overview.md

 Pub/sub components are extensible.
 A list of support pub/sub components is [here]({{< ref supported-pubsub >}}) and the implementations can be found in the [components-contrib repo](https://github.com/dapr/components-contrib).

-A pub/sub in Dapr is described using a `Component` file:
+A pub/sub is described using a `Component` file:

 ```yaml
 apiVersion: dapr.io/v1alpha1